 Spiritually, each of us are those that cannot care for ourself.
 What do I mean by that?
 I mean that each of us falls down in our ability to walk holy and righteously before the Lord.
 We too often fail in our thought-life, sometimes entertaining inappropriate thoughts!
-We fail in our words saying things we regret that are too late to take back.
+We fail in our words, saying things we regret that are too late to take back.
 We fail in our actions.
-We fail.
-Its a fact of life to anyone who is honest.
-Some of us try not to as hard as we can not to.
-Others could give a rip.
-We all miss it from time-to-time.
+We fail!
+It’s a fact of life to anyone who is honest.
+Some of us try hard not to fail God.
+Others play the Christian life pretty loose.
+But regardless, we all miss it from time-to-time.
 Jesus is the one that gives us our bath and washes us with great love and mercy and compassion.

 Hundreds of years before Jesus lived on the earth, Isaiah the prophet wrote the truth of man’s inability to live righteously despite his best efforts.
 He wrote: “We are all infected and impure with sin.
 When we proudly display our righteous deeds, we find they are but filthy rags.
 Like autumn leaves, we wither and fall.
 And our sins, like the wind, sweep us away.”
 Isaiah 64:6 (NLT)

-This was the heart and feeling of Isaiah who purposed to follow after God in a more righteous way.
-He was honest.
+This was the heart and feeling of Isaiah who sincerely purposed to righteously follow after God.
+But he was honest about himself.
 Despite his best efforts, he knew the truth.
-His personal efforts to be righteousness were like filthy rags compared to the Lord.
+His personal righteous was like filthy rags compared to the Lord.
 This is why the gospel is so important.
-We are unable to take care of our unrighteousness, but Jesus can!
-And He does by bathing us with His promised forgiveness and reminding us that He lived life without sin, but died as a sinner to take our punishment—the punishment we deserved upon Himself at the cross.
-He gave us His righteousness as a gift provided by His shed blood, grace, and mercy.
+We are unable to take care of our unrighteousness.
+But Jesus can and He does by bathing us with His promised forgiveness and reminding us that He lived life without sin, but died as a sinner to take our punishment—the punishment we deserved upon Himself at the cross.
+He gave us His righteousness as a gift received by our faith in Him through His shed blood, grace, and mercy.

 This is saying that it was God’s good pleasure to have Jesus give you that bath and wash away your sins.
 This is His promise and declaration that He has made you holy in His sight without blemish.
 He has made you free from all the devil’s accusations.
 The devil will always point out your every sin and mistake you make in order to make you feel filthy and inadequate before God.
 It is at that point that I remind the devil, Satan, your destiny is Hell.
 Misery loves company but I am not your company.
 Jesus washed my sins away and helps me to live more righteously and covers my shortfalls with His blood and grace so that I am holy in His sight.
 I am without blemish and free from your accusation.
 Jesus has given me my bath and I’m clean.
 Take your accusations and flee in Jesus name!